KomilovIslombek/git_1/README.md

-i create new branch - featured
+i create new branch - featured and first commit